IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 ---

-**Commitment**

-**People personally commit to achieving the goals of the Scrum Team.**
+**🤝 Commitment**

-**Commitment** - means the Scrum Team members should commit to bringing their best efforts forward and helping each other succeed.
+**Commitment** means the Scrum Team members should commit to bringing their best efforts forward and helping each other succeed.

-**Commitment** - means the Scrum Team members should personally commit to achieving the Scrum Goals.
+**Commitment** means the Scrum Team members should personally commit to achieving the Scrum Goals.
 Commitment is about **dedication and applies to the actions, the effort, not the final results.**

-**Commitment** - is vital because it can transform a team.
+**Commitment** is vital because it can transform a team.
 It’s a promise to yourself, your teammates, and your organisation to do the very best work you can.
 If everyone on your Scrum team is committed to delivering a done increment of valuable product each and every sprint, you can accomplish great things together.

+**People personally commit to achieving the goals of the Scrum Team.**

 In a Scrum context the decisions we take, the steps we take, the way we play Scrum, the practices we add to Scrum, the activities we surround Scrum with should re-enforce these values, not diminish or undermine them: